paulrohrbeck/aem-links/problems_solutions.md

 - This happened for me when I was just trying to test some segments on the Geometrixx site.
 Turns out they have to be under their respective site (ie. '/etc/segmentation/geometrixx-outdoors'), I had them under another folder.
 They showed up when I created the experiences but then the connection wasn't made properly.

+---

+#### Maven build: Peer not authenticated

+- Adobe's Maven repository seems to have issues some times, try a different source :)
+- check that the artifact actually exists by navigating to it in your browser